 Pandemonium Broken Loose: The Battle of Shiloh

 Confederate General P.G.T.
 Beauregard was hesitant on the evening of Saturday, April 5, 1862.
-Although thousands of Rebel soldiers were now preparing to unleash an onslaught against Union forces under Major General Ulysses S. Grant encamped near Pittsburg Landing on the Tennessee River, Beauregard worried that his side had lost the crucial element of surprise.
+Although thousands of rebel soldiers were now preparing to unleash an onslaught against Union forces under Major General Ulysses S. Grant encamped near Pittsburg Landing on the Tennessee River, Beauregard worried that his side had lost the crucial element of surprise.
 In order to drive Grant’s troops from Tennessee before they could fortify their positions and combine forces with Major General Don Carlos Buell’s Army of the Ohio, the Confederate attack would have to hit forcefully and unexpectedly.
-Every minute truly mattered for the Confederates, but time did not seem to be on their side.
+Every minute truly mattered for the Confederates.
+Time, however, did not seem to be on their side.

 Confederate General Albert Sidney Johnston mounted on his horse, Fire-eater, and rallying his soldiers on April 6, 1862.
 Painting by Don Troiani.
 (Photo Credit: Scanned from Don Troiani's Civil War)